Prevent Corrosion in Subsea Oil & Gas Exploration

 Since 1969, FS Precision Tech (FSPT) has helped to prevent seawater corrosion for the global leaders in the subsea oil and gas industry.

 Whether the focus is exploration, reservoir mapping, or long-term recovery; FSPT produces the highest quality titanium castings required to prevent subsea corrosion and ensure reliable field performance.

-With FSPT cost-effective titanium on board, subsea projects can perform brilliantly in the very worst subsea conditions.
-After years of supplying thousands of ocean bottom nodes and subsea connectors, we have had time and opportunity to fine-tune the solution that delivers what engineers’ require; and that solution is near-net titanium castings.
-Contact us and it would be our pleasure to discuss your needs in more detail.
+With FS Precision cost-effective titanium on board, subsea projects can perform brilliantly in the very worst subsea conditions.
+After years of supplying thousands of ocean bottom nodes and subsea connectors, we have had time and opportunity to fine-tune the solution that delivers what engineers’ require; and that solution is near-net titanium castings by FS Precision.

-In this article, we will focus on the source of titanium’s immunity to subsea corrosion in even the harshest of ocean conditions, and why our near-net casting process makes otherwise costly titanium an affordable solution for your business.
-We will pay particular attention to deployed products already fitted with cast titanium components to prevent seawater corrosion.
-These products have accumulated thousands of operating hours with zero subsea corrosion.
-Specifically, the article will cover the natural application of FSPT near-net cast titanium to the seismic exploration field, as well as oil and gas recovery operations.
+In the article below, you’ll learn about titanium’s immunity to subsea corrosion in even the harshest of ocean conditions, and why our near-net casting process makes otherwise costly titanium an affordable solution for your business.
+You’ll also discover some of the deployed products already fitted with cast titanium components to prevent seawater corrosion.
+These products have accumulated thousands of operating hours with zero subsea corrosion in oil and gas exploration and recovery operations.